LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/introduction.md

 - The orchestration layer (a.k.a Custom Endpoint service) must be implemented according to the provided API specification defined by Third-Party Bots.
 A reference implementation of the API specification can be found on the public git repository [here](https://github.com/LivePersonInc/third-party-bots-custom-endpoint-reference-service).
-  Third-Party Bots connector will call APIs with the consumer message as a payload.
+  Third-Party Bots connector will call the defined endpoint with the consumer message as payload.

 - Custom Endpoint service endpoint/URL must be whitelisted before configuring/starting the bot.
 If whitelisting is not done then the bot will not start nor will be able to perform test connection